clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-search.rst

 * Possess a basic knowledge of :ref:`swupd <swupd-guide>`
 * Understand :ref:`how swupd differs <swupd-about>` from
   other Linux\* distributions
-* Plan to use :ref:`mixer` to build your own |CL| OS
+* May use :ref:`mixer` to build your own |CL| OS

 How do I search for a bundle?
 *****************************

+Use `swupd search` to locate the bundle where the application binary exists.

 Example: Kata Containers
 ========================

 Containers have revolutionized the way we manage cloud infrastructure.
-Whereas traditional containers share the same OS kernel, raising security concerns, with Kata Containers, each container has its own kernel instance and runs on its own :abbr:`Virtual Machine (VM)`.
+Traditional containers often share the same OS kernel, which raises security concerns.
+Instead, with Kata Containers, each container has its own kernel instance and runs on its own :abbr:`Virtual Machine (VM)`.
 Whether you're running 3 or 300 nodes on your cluster, Kata Containers provide a lightweight, fast, and secure option for app/container management.

-In |CL|, you only need to add one bundle to use `Kata Containers`_:
+In |CL|, you only need to add `this bundle`_ to use `Kata Containers`_:
-`containers virt`_.
-We also recommend our tutorial: :ref:`kata`
+`containers-virt`.
+Also, we recommend our tutorial: :ref:`kata`.

-We need a *kata* containers bundle.
-So how do we search for it?
+We need to find *kata* containers in a bundle.
+How do we search for it?

 #.
 Enter :command:`swupd search`, followed by 'kata' as the search term: